Together-Java/ModernJava/src/classes/the_meaning_of_the_word_class.md

 [^idiot]: What an [idiot](https://www.shardcore.org/spx/2015/05/15/diogenes-and-the-chicken/)

-[^heady]: If thats a bit too heady of an explanation don't fret.
+[^heady]: If that's a bit too heady of an explanation don't fret.
 You will likely get it intuitively eventually.
 There are like 50 different ways to explain it and eventually one will land for you.